sgalban/geoquiz/README.md

 1) cd into geoquiz
 2) Enter: npm start
-3) Enter: localhost:8888 in browser
+3) Enter: localhost:8888 in browser, may need to run in Chrome

 HOW TO INTERACT/QUERY DATABASE: